Izenda7Series/docs/ui/doc_advanced_settings.rst

 Add data source categories
 --------------------------

-A category must be added before showing up for assignment to a data source.
+A category should be added before showing up for assignment to a data source.

 #.
 In browser, log in to Izenda as a user with Advanced Settings